adeira/universe/src/sx/README.md

 });
 ```

-The example above will generate something like this:
+That's it.
+The example above will generate atomic CSS like this:

 ```text
 ._1DKsqE { font-size: 32px; }